 \section{DoF and Power Scaling Law Analysis}

-To quantify the performance advantages of the C-PASS, this section presents a comparative analysis of the DoF and power scaling laws between the C-PASS and conventional end-fed PASS.
-For a fair comparison, both architectures are configured with two signal sources via two input ports to simultaneously serve two users, while operating under a fixed total $2N$ PAs.
-The specific configurations are defined as follows: \begin{itemize} \item \textbf{Center-Fed PASS:} The two signals are divided via two power splitters into the forward- and backward-direction of the waveguide.
-Consequently, these forward- and backward-diction signals are radiated by the $N$ forward-direction PAs (FPAs) and $N$ backward-direction PAs (BPAs), respectively.
+This section compares the DoF and power scaling laws of C-PASS and conventional end-fed PASS.
+For a fair comparison, both architectures use two input ports to serve two users with the same total number of $2N$ PAs, as shown in Fig.~\ref{fig:system_comparison}.
+The configurations are defined as follows: \begin{itemize} \item \textbf{Center-Fed PASS:} The two signals are divided via two power splitters into the forward- and backward-direction of the waveguide.
+Consequently, these forward- and backward-direction signals are radiated by the $N$ forward-direction PAs (FPAs) and $N$ backward-direction PAs (BPAs), respectively.

 \item \textbf{Conventional End-Fed PASS:} The two signals propagate along the same transmission direction from the terminal input ports.
 Consequently, these signals are both radiated by the cascaded entire $2N$ PAs. \end{itemize}